lazybobcat/potato-framework/README.md

 Potato is a framework and a base to do a video game in C++ with SFML.

+It's based on the book [SFML Game Development](http://www.packtpub.com/sfml-game-development/book) edited by Packt.
+I can only advise you to get your copy of the book, it's awesome !
+You can checkout the book [GitHub repository](https://github.com/LaurentGomila/SFML-Game-Development-Book) as well.

+Even if I change proposed code to fit my needs, I publish it with the same restrictions, meaning : You are free to use and modify the code as you wish, except for commercial use.

 It needs :
 ==